gilgoldzweig/MVP-Project-starter/README.md

 This library contains 3 main utilities

 1. Base MVP classes as described in the article plus a Coroutines BasePresenter class
-2. Custom version of Timber to supoort logging any type of object and analytic events/non fatel exception
+2. Custom version of Timber to support logging any type of object and analytic events/non fatal exception
 3. A system wide SharedPreferences

 For now Look at the sample for some usage, Real documentation coming soon

 ###
 This library is an implementation of [How to make MVP testable](https://medium.com/@gilgoldzweig/how-to-write-a-testable-mvp-in-kotlin-b099ab46a3df) with all the base classes I normaly use

-### Changelog

-#### Version 1.0.3
-- Added detekt code analsys
-##### BasePresenter
--  defaultContext changed to `CoroutineDispatchers.Main`
--

 ### Contributing